pimcore/pimcore/doc/Development_Documentation/05_Objects/01_Object_Classes/01_Data_Types/09_Relation_Types.md

 ```

 #### Assigning relations via PHP API
 In order to set a href data field, a single Pimcore element needs to be passed to the setter.
-With multihref and objects
+With relations as
 an array of elements is passed to the setter:

 ```php